top of page

 Since your residence permit is still valid during this transitional phase, you can continue to travel with your old residence permit .
 With the fictitious certificate pursuant to Section 81 Paragraph 4 of the Residence Act, you are also entitled to travel within and outside of Europe.
 This permit gives you the necessary flexibility without fear of legal uncertainty regarding your residence status while the immigration authorities are still deciding on your new application.

 The fictitious residence permit thus provides important legal protection, as it recognizes the continued status of the previous residence permit and enables smooth onward travel.
-It is a useful tool to avoid uncertainty during the application process and to continue your stay in Germany without interruption.
+It is a useful tool to avoid uncertainty during the application process and continue your stay in Germany without interruption.

-Contact us
+Contact Us

 Are you looking for a lawyer specializing in German immigration and visa law?
 We are happy to assist you with residence procedures before embassies, immigration authorities, and administrative courts.
-Our specialised attorneys are always by your side.
 Contact us to book an online appointment with a German immigration lawyer!

 3. Can I work with a fictitious certificate?

-Whether you are permitted to work with a fictitious certificate of employment depends on whether or not you were permitted to work before applying for your residence permit .
+Whether you are permitted to work with a fictitious certificate of residence depends on whether or not you were permitted to work before applying for your residence permit .
 The fictitious certificate "fictitiously" extends your previous residence permit.
 If you were not permitted to work before applying for a residence permit (e.g., as a visa-exempt national), you are not permitted to work with the fictitious certificate either (Section 81 (3) of the Residence Act).
 However, if you were already permitted to work before applying for a new residence permit (e.g., because you entered the country with a work visa or because you have an EU Blue Card), you are also permitted to work with the fictitious certificate (Section 81 (4) of the Residence Act).

 Whether you are permitted to work or be gainfully employed with the fictitious certificate is always stated in the fictitious certificate.
 Therefore, the fictitious certificate states whether you are permitted to work under the "Supplementary Conditions" section.

 If your residence permit states " Employment permitted ," you may pursue any type of work (including self-employment).
 If your residence permit states " Employment permitted ," you may work, but not be self-employed.
-If the ancillary provisions state "Employment/Employment not permitted," you may not work with the fictitious certificate.
+If the additional provisions state "Employment/Employment not permitted," you may not work with the fictitious certificate.

 Further information on labor migration law can also be found in ourVISAGUARD Guide to Compliance in Labor Migration .